NFU Mutual: Senior leadership team

-On 1 April 2023 Elizabeth Buchanan joined the board of NFU Mutual as a non-executive director, however, she resigned just over 6 months later.
+On 1 April 2023 Elizabeth Buchanan joined the board of NFU Mutual as a non-executive director, however, she resigned within months, with the company giving no reasons.

 NFU Mutual's current Group Head of Legal and Company Secretary is Sian Johns, who took over from Jim Creechan during 2024.

 Bev Mitchell is Marketing and Digital Director and Kenny Graves is HR Director.
 Gina Fusco, and Trisha Jones lately held these roles respectively.

 Total emoluments to the highest paid director (Nick Turner) were stated as £1,965,789 in the 2024 accounts, and aggregate emolument the board was £5,125,771.

 NFU Mutual was written to by the Equalities Minister in 2018 about its non-engagement with the Women in Finance Charter, which it later signed the same year.